Here are some FAQ about eyelash extensions…

 Eyelash extensions are single synthetic/man-made lashes applied directly to the natural lash, close to (but not touching) the lash line with a semi-permanent bonding adhesive.
 A single extension, or up to 5-7 super fine extensions is applied to a single isolated lash, leaving the eyelashes and eyelids to move freely.
 They are applied carefully, one by one using specially designed tweezers.
 The whole process normally takes 1 – 2.5 hours depending on how many lashes are applied and the set type.

 How long do eyelash extensions last?

-As long as six weeks – as the eyelash extension generally lasts until the natural lash falls out in its natural cycle.
+As long as five/six weeks – as the eyelash extension generally lasts until the natural lash falls out in its natural cycle.
 However, if you wish to maintain them, it is advisable to have infills applied approximately every 2 – 4 weeks (depending on how well you take care of them and your natural lash cycle), as by this stage some would have fallen out as new lashes have grown through.
 How long your eyelash extensions last depends almost entirely on how you care for them (i.e. by removing makeup correctly, not wearing mascara, not using oily products on your face, and not tugging/pulling at your eyelash extensions).
 Some clients who take extra good care of their lashes get 4+ weeks before they need infills!